koseus/mutanticide/README.md

 To run on Linux machines, change "gdate" to "date" and "gtimeout" to "timeout" in the scripts.

-To apply mutation testing, create a bash script or edit one of the existing scripts.
+To apply mutation testing, create a bash script or edit one of the existing scripts (the files that end with "_experiment").

 At the top of a script, there are directory definitions.
 These directories are the following: